satya-das/cib/README.md

   - All C APIs are assigned an integer value as its ID.
 This ID for an API will remain same across releases.
   - For every class/struct/union/namespace a **MethodTable** is defined which is an array of function pointers.
   - Library side glue code exports a C function that returns **MethodTable** for given class/struct/union/namespace ID.
   - Class definitions for client is generated with same class-name but without any data member other than an opaque pointer to original class defined by library.
 In *CIB terminology* classes that are seen by client are called **proxy-classes** and the opaque pointer held by proxy-class is called **handle**.
-This is basically pimpl pattern with pimpl pointing to object across DLL boundary and methods getting calling as C functions.
+This is basically pimpl pattern with pimpl pointing to object across DLL boundary.
   - Function ID is used as an index to fetch function pointer from **MethodTable**.
   - Implementation of all functions including class methods, constructors, and destructors for classes at client side are provided by means of invoking function pointer.